Overview

 Create a Non-Reverse Refund RequestOX

-• Transfer balance from Platform Merchant to a sub-merchant
+• From the Platform Merchant to a sub-merchant

-• Transfer balance from a sub-merchant to Platform Merchant
+• From a sub-merchant to the Platform Merchant

 Payouts

-As a Platform Merchant, you can specify the Payout Frequency and Minimum Settlement Amount of your account and your sub-merchant's account respectively.
-Regarding Payout Frequency, we provide two options: weekly and monthly.
+As a Platform Merchant, you can configure the Payout Frequency and Minimum Settlement Amount of your account and your sub-merchant's account respectively.
+Payouts can be scheduled weekly or monthly.

 Webhooks

-As a Platform Merchant, you can subscribe to various events in Platform Model via Webhook for better management.
+As a Platform Merchant, you can subscribe to various events via webhooks to streamline management.